fastapi/fastapi/docs/en/docs/tutorial/dependencies/classes-as-dependencies.md

 Now you can declare your dependency using this class.

-And as when **FastAPI** calls that class the value that will be passed as `commons` to your function will be an "instance" of the class, you can declare that parameter `commons` to be of type of the class, `CommonQueryParams`.
+**FastAPI** calls that class.
+This creates an "instance" of that class.
+The instance will be passed as `commons` to your function.
+You can declare that parameter `commons` to be of type of the class, `CommonQueryParams`.

 ```Python hl_lines="19"
 {!../../../docs_src/dependencies/tutorial002.py!}